willkg/blog/posts/mozilla/socorro_migration_2018.rst

 add nodes to the group.
 After a deploy, it'd return to the original number and we'd have to manually scale it up again.

+**Periods in AWS S3 bucket names.
+Ugh.**
 We use AWS S3 for storage of crash data.
 However, when we set that up years ago, we put periods in our bucket names.
 For example, we had a bucket like ``org.allizom.crash-stats.rhelmer-test.crashes``.
 That becomes a problem when you're using HTTPS because the SSL wildcard certificate creates problems.

+**Too much access to too many things.**
 Another thing we wanted to do was further reduce which things had access to what storage systems.
 Reducing access would reduce the likelihood of security breaches and data leaks.

-Thus we had a list of things that we wanted:
+In summary, we had a list of things that we wanted:

 1. aggregated, centralized logs and log history
 2. Docker-based deploys